okaybuild/okay.build/blog/hello-world.md

 It's incredibly rewarding, but it's also extremely stressful and it's really hard to stay motivated in a sustainable way.

-I've been saying for awhile that open source would fine if we just had a team of people focused on open source full-time.
+I've been saying for awhile that open source would be fine if we just had a team of people focused on open source full-time.
 Open source tends to be powered by people who need to put on many different hats.
 You're the CEO, the janitor, the politician, and sometimes the movie star.
 It's too much, and it prevents so many people from getting more into the open source ecosystem.

 We need teammates, managers, and all the rest.
 We need a team of people who work together to make plans, delegate responsibilities, and review eachother's